-Here at Williams & Donovan, we recognise that for most people, buying a home is almost certainly the largest and most expensive purchase they ever make.
-But that doesn’t mean it needs to be a daunting prospect!
-So…
+Here at Williams and Donovan, we recognise that for most people, buying a home is the largest purchase they ever make.
+But that doesn't mean it needs to be a daunting prospect!

 How do I start?

-Well, if you’ve got another property to sell, then the first thing to do is put it on the market (Click HERE for our page on Selling).
-This will give you a much clearer idea of your available budget, and will also put you in a much stronger position than competing buyers, once you find the home you want.
+If you’ve got another property to sell, the first thing to do is put it on the market (Click HERE for our Guide to selling).
+This will give you a much clearer idea of your available budget, and will also put you in a much stronger position once you find the home you want.

 Click HERE for information on mortgages.

 Now it’s time for the serious house-hunting!

 First, be clear about your requirements – not just your absolute must-haves, but also those things that you’re prepared to be flexible about.
 Depending on the state of the market, you may have to compromise a little.

 As a general rule, you should try to see as many properties as possible (this is a big decision, after all) – although if you’re lucky enough to find the perfect property early on in your search, don't delay.
 If you like it, someone else will too!

 These days, most people conduct their initial searches online, but there is still a place for the traditional way of doing things – by coming in (or phoning us) and registering with us.
 The more information you give us about things like your requirements, your financial position, and your timescale, the better we can help you.